huzaifa678/E-Commerce-Project/README.md

 - **MERN Stack**: A powerful combination of MongoDB, Express.js, React.js, and Node.js.
 - **Containerization**: Docker is used to containerize the web application for easy deployment and scalability.
+- **Orchestration: Kubernetes minikube cluster is used for orchestrating the containerized web application.
+- **CI/CD:

 ## Getting Started

 ### Prerequisites

 Make sure you have Docker installed on your machine.
+Make sure you have Minikube installed on your machine.

 ### Installation